Skip to content

 Impact Assessment working group

-This working group is connected to the third pledge commitment: assessing impact.
-Working group members share case studies, best practices and lessons learned regarding different biodiversity measurement approaches.
+This working group is connected to the third Pledge commitment: assessing impact.
+Working group members share case studies, developments on data and tools and best practices and lessons learned regarding different biodiversity measurement approaches.
 A subgroup has mapped the existing data (providers), methodologies, scientific approaches and regulatory requirements to analyse what data is missing and needed to be able to cover all biodiversity topics.
 In 2023, subgroups will update two guidance documents, one on biodiversity measurements and the other on how to integrate biodiversity into financial decision making.

 Co-Chair: Liudmila Strakondonskaya (AXA IM) and Steve Freedman (Pictet Asset Management)